 Tip #4: Take advantage of the aftercare programs

 Aftercare may not seem like an attractive an idea.
-Why would someone who just completed a substance abuse treatment program want to get involved with more drug or alcohol related meetings?
+Why would someone who just completed a substance abuse treatment program want to get involved with more drug or alcohol-related meetings?
 But aftercare serves a very important purpose.
 12-step programs and follow up counseling add accountability, support and structure during the transition back into “normal life.”
-These programs help keep people from relapsing and insure that they are implementing the lessons learned during their rehab program.
+These programs help keep people from relapsing and ensure that they are implementing the lessons learned during their rehab program.

 Michael’s House is a residential substance abuse treatment program that helps motivated individuals overcome their substance abuse problems.
 The proven-successful methods employed by Michael’s House have helped thousands of people turn their lives around and leave their substance abuse issues behind.

 Contact Michael’s House today at 760-548-4032 for more information.